chinamike65/hugo-tuolesi/content/book3/book3en.md

 Every kind of light emitted by the Buddha's body can mature and liberate countless sentient beings; in front of every living being, the Buddha can transform into a body that he can accept, and speak in a language he can understand.

-In addition, when people see the Buddha body, they will have the idea of ​​wanting to obtain the Buddha body, and they will pursue and accumulate the merits of becoming the Buddha body, which is also a kind of career merit of the Buddha body.
+In addition, when people see the Buddha body, they will have the wish of ​​wanting to obtain the Buddha body, and they will pursue and accumulate the merits of becoming the Buddha body, which is also a kind of career merit of the Buddha body.

-The Buddha's clothes are always separated from the body by four fingers, but people who come to worship the Buddha can clearly see the outline of the Buddha's body; the Buddha's feet do not touch the ground, but can clearly leave a pattern with the Dharmalun on the ground. footprint.
+The Buddha's clothes are always separated from the body by four fingers, but people who come to worship the Buddha can clearly see the outline of the Buddha's body; the Buddha's feet do not touch the ground, but can clearly leave a pattern with the Dharma wheel on the ground in the footprint.

 270

-If the ants and other sentient beings happened to enter the Buddha's feet while the Buddha was walking, they would be immersed in great happiness for seven days and then reborn in the heavenly realm.
+If ants and other sentient beings happen to enter the path of the Buddha's feet while the Buddha was walking, they would be immersed in great happiness for seven days and then be reborn in the heavenly realm.

 "Yuzan" praises the Buddha's physical virtues: